Cycling jersey

 A road cyclist wearing a typical, modern slim-fitting summer jersey with graphics design, association and sponsor logos.

 The rear of the jersey features pockets at the waist facing upwards to store belongings.

+Long sleeve thermal cycling jersey that can be used as a jacket.

 A cycling jersey is a specialised jersey for cycling.

 The cycling jersey used to be made of wool since the inception of cycling as a sport in the early 1900s, while contemporary jerseys have evolved into technical sportswear that is lightweight, fitted, made of synthetic and moisture-wicking fabric.

 A specialised cycling jersey for the road discipline features the following unique characteristics: